Glyphosate, Active Ingredient in Roundup, Linked to Cancer

 The WHO now states that Roundup “probably” causes cancer in their March 2015 report.
 This rating was determined by the International Agency for Research on Cancer (IARC), the WHO’s cancer agency.
 Their conclusions were based on human, animal, and cell exposure studies, published since 2001 in the US, Canada, and Sweden.

 Scientists have found what appears to be a strong link between pesticide exposure and the blood cancer non-Hodgkin lymphoma.
-A long series of reports from the IARC show that people exposed to the weed killer glyphosate have double the risk of developing non-Hodgkin’s lymphoma.
+A long series of reports from the IARC show that people exposed to the weed killer glyphosate have an increased risk of developing non-Hodgkin’s lymphoma.
 Monsanto disagrees with the conclusions.
 The California EPA has now also deemed glyphosate a cancer-causing agent.

 Joe Lyon is a highly rated Ohio toxic exposure and product liability attorney who has successfully represented individuals throughout the United States in numerous complex product liability cases.
 These cases are generally filed in Federal Court, though State Court options may be available in certain cases.